Censorship in the Ancien Régime: Theatrical censorship

 As early as 1701, the plays were in turn the subject of royal censorship: read before publication by the censors under the authority of the lieutenant general of police, the pieces were authorized either as such and received approval, or with cuts or corrections, when they were not simply prohibited.
-Voltaire paid the price for his Mohammed (1743), Sedaine for his Deserter (1769); The Barber of Seville and the Marriage of Figaro de Beaumarchais escaped only thanks to the obstinacy of Marie Antoinette.
+Voltaire paid the price for his Mohammed (1743), Sedaine for his The Deserter (1769); The Barber of Seville and The Marriage of Figaro by Beaumarchais escaped only thanks to the obstinacy of Marie Antoinette.